-5. Benefits and Services.
-We may contact you to tell you about benefits or services that we provide.
+5. Benefits and Services: We may contact you to tell you about the benefits or services that we provide.

-10. Workers' Compensation.
-We may use or disclose medical information about you for Workers' Compensation or similar programs as authorized or required by law.
-These programs provide benefits for work-related injuries or illness.
+10. Workers’ Compensation: We may use or disclose medical information about you for Workers’ Compensation or similar programs as authorized or required by law.
+These programs provide benefits for work-related injuries or illnesses.

 Although the medical information we obtain about you is the property of our office, you do have the following rights:

-7. View the Patient Bill of Rights and Client Responsibilities HERE.
+7. View the Patient Bill of Rights and Client Responsibilities.

 If you believe your privacy rights have been violated, you may file a complaint with our Office Manager.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.